tactiqa/EMI_calc_testing/README.md

 # EMI Calculator Test Automation

-This project contains automated tests for an EMI (Equated Monthly Installment) Calculator web application, along with API testing examples.
+This project contains automated tests for the EMI (Equated Monthly Installment) Calculator web application available at https://emicalculator.net/, along with API testing examples.
 The tests are implemented using Playwright, a modern end-to-end testing framework.

 ## Features